Two-Face in other media

 The character Two-Face was created by Bob Kane and first appeared in Detective Comics #66 (August 1942).
 However, he did not appear outside comics until half a century later in Batman: The Animated Series.
 Two-Face has since been substantially adapted from the comics into various forms of media, such as feature films, television series and video games.
 Two-Face has been voiced by Richard Moll in the DC Animated Universe, Troy Baker in the Batman: Arkham series, Billy Dee Williams in The Lego Batman Movie, and William Shatner in Batman vs. Two-Face.
-His live-action portrayals include Billy Dee Williams in Batman (1989), Tommy Lee Jones in Batman Forever, Aaron Eckhart in The Dark Knight, Harry Lawtey in Joker: Folie à Deux, and Nicholas D'Agosto in the television series Gotham.
+His live-action portrayals include Billy Dee Williams in Batman (1989), Tommy Lee Jones in Batman Forever, Aaron Eckhart in The Dark Knight, Harry Lawtey in Joker: Folie à Deux, Sebastian Stan in The Batman: Part II, and Nicholas D'Agosto in the television series Gotham.
 In 2009, Two-Face was ranked #12 on IGN's list of the Top 100 Comic Book Villains of All Time.